NCIP/commons-module/README.md

 Welcome to the caTissue Commons Module Project!
 =====================================

-caTissue Suite uses Commons Module.
+caTissue Commons Module is used by the caTissue project under the NCIP channel.

 The caTissue Commons Module is distributed under the BSD 3-Clause License.